Paleo Skincare In A Modern World

 Another group of chemicals used as preservatives, these contribute to endocrine disruption, organ system toxicity, respiratory irritation, and cancer.
 Common names on ingredient labels are butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT)

-Ethoxylated Ingredients
+Ethoxylated Ingredient

 Ethoxylation is the process of making chemicals feel less harsh.
 By-products of this process are the known to be carcinogens ethylene oxide and 1,4-dioxane.
 This process is used in shampoo, liquid soap, bubble bath, and hair relaxers.
 Ingredients to watch out for include PPG, PEG, polysorbate and ingredients that end in –eth such as laureth, steareth, ceteareth.